 How to Get to Saba Island

-Getting to Saba Island is sort of a “thing.”
-This is less of a reason to visit as it is a heads up.
+Getting to Saba Island is kind of a “thing.”
+This is less of a reason to visit as it is a heads-up.
 To get to Saba you need to go through St. Maarten.
 Google the flight from St. Maarten to Saba and you’ll see a slew of articles waxing poetic about Juancho E. Yrausquin having, at 1300 feet, the shortest commercial runway in the world.

 In my opinion, airplane geeks and nervous nellies overdramatize the landing.
-If they tried to land a 747 on that tiny strip, I’d understand the fuss, but it’s a small 19-seater prop plane and the pilots have special training.
+If they tried to land a 747 on that tiny strip, I’d understand the fuss, but it’s a small 19-seater prop plane and the pilots are specially trained.

 There’s a tight bank to the left on the approach, but it was more fun than scary.
-When the pilot touched down, the pilot engaged the reverse thrusters and we slowed down immediately.
+When the pilot touched down, he engaged the reverse thrusters immediately and we slowed down in an instant.
 We only used half the runway before turning toward the gate.
 No big deal.

-If you’re one of those people who dream of sipping umbrella drinks while sunning on a white sandy beach, you’re out of luck.
+If you’re one of those people who dream of sipping umbrella drinks while sunning on Saba’s white sandy beach, you’re out of luck.
 Saba doesn’t have one.
-But trust me, with all it has to offer nobody is complaining.
+But trust me, with all it has to offer no one is complaining.

 Same for clubbing.
 You won’t find it.
 Think laid back, balmy nights, relaxation.